 Here is an example of what a photo looks like without catchlights.
 Hopefully you can see the difference!

 No one likes a flat photo.
-Use these tips – placing your subject near a window, keeping them at a 45 degree angle from the light, and capturing catchlights to make your photos sparkle and shine.
+Use these natural light photography tips — placing your subject near a window, keeping them at a 45 degree angle from the light, and capturing catchlights to make your photos sparkle and shine.